Contact: VIcki Lowe, Executive Director, American Indian Health Commission, firstname.lastname@example.org

 These governmental public health services should be delivered in ways that maximize the efficiency and effectiveness of the overall system, make the best use of the public health workforce and evolving technology, and address health equity.

 In September of 2018, the AIHC Executive Committee and Executive Director began attending the Foundation Public Health Services Steering Committee meetings to get a broader understanding of the work being done and bring the voice of Tribes and Indian Health programs to the table.

-Building on the work from the AIHC Tribal and State Leaders Health Summit last November 2018, AIHC will be convening a Tribal FPHS Summit and then rolling out regional meetings to work to understand and define Tribal FPHS and developing model Tribal FPHS codes as a template for Tribes to adopt or to update codes.
+In December of 2019, AIHC convened a Tribal FPHS Summit to introduce the project and prepare for regional meetings to work, to understand and define Tribal FPHS and developing model Tribal FPHS codes as a template for Tribes to adopt or to update codes.